 The approach of using different reference models has been applied to 1D AEM inversions but this at least doubles the number of individual inversions required.
 An alternative method of estimating the depth of investigation has been applied where the cumulative conductance is calculated from the uppermost discretized layer downwards.
 (This is a much faster calculation which does not involve additional inversions.)
 The depth at which a given cut-off conductance is reached will provide an alternate estimate of the depth of penetration.
-Tests can be conducted on a single line of investigation method described above.
+Tests can be conducted on a single line of inversions in order to calibrate the cut-off conductance value with the reference model depth of investigation method described above.
 It should be noted that both methods are subjective as either a cumulative conductance cut-off or a depth of investigation index value has to be chosen.